fabriciocolombo/delphi-rest-client-api/README.markdown

 ## Authentication

 RestClient supports HTTP Basic authentication.
-You can set credentials using the `SetCredentials` method before making a request:
+You can set credentials using the `SetCredentials` method before making the first request:

 ```delphi
 RestClient.SetCredentials('username', 'password');
 ```

+You can set it once and it will be used for every request.

 ## Java Rest Server